navya-solutions/altra-app/backend/hasura/README.md

 reload        Reload Hasura GraphQL engine metadata on the database
 ```

 4. NOTE!
 Currently, we are using a Java project for defining, creating, maintaining and migrating project database schema.
-    We will investigate and migrated from Java project solution to hasura CLI databases and its migration feature
+We will migrated from Java project solution to hasura CLI databases and its migration feature, but if we gernate schema from Java solution, following manual changes need to be done:
-    Manual changes in the liquibase schema:

-Remove "pid" as there is no need to maintain another unique key a part from ID in Hasura

-- "pid" VARCHAR(255) NOT NULL,
-- "pid" VARCHAR(255),
-- all alter table with"pid"
-- "id" BIGINT --> "id" SERIAL
+- Change "id" BIGINT --> "id" SERIAL
+- Delete "CREATE SEQUENCE"

 5. Create migration manually